vanchau/game-store/README.md

 Brief description of each feature (how we plan to implement)

 Authentication → Authentication (login, logout, sign up) will be done using Django auth.
-This will allow user creation (players and developers) as well as permission handling.
+The role of a player and a developer will not be differentiated, meaning that there won't be separate accounts for the two roles.
+All users can thus be both player and developer, depending on how they want to use the service.
 If there is enough time, email feature will be added using Django’s mail module.

-Basic player functionalities → Players will only have the rights to play the games that they have purchased -- permissions will be stored in the database.
-For purchasing the games, the mockup payment service offered by the course will be used.
-Players can find games by scrolling down the list of games in the home page, or (if there is the time to implement) look for specific ones via search bar.
+Basic player functionalities → Players will only have the rights to play the games that they have purchased -- this will be done via a Purchase model, which instances will tell who have paid for which games.
+For actual process of purchasing, the mockup payment service offered by the course will be used.
+Players will be able to find games by scrolling down the games list in the home page, or (if there is time to implement) by searching for specific ones via a search bar.

 Basic developer functionalities → Developer functionalities will contain components such as the ability to add games and managing the games in the developer’s inventory.
-The database will provide sales statistics as well as a list of games developed by the users, and restrict requests so that only the developer of the games can make changes to the games/inventory.
+The database will provide sales statistics as well as a list of games developed by the users, and restrict access so that only the developer/publisher of a game can edit, delete, or view sales info.

 Game/service interaction → All communication between the game and the service will be handled via the window.postMessage() method, which will enable sending messages between the two platforms.